SAP-samples/automation-pilot-examples/cf-apps-insights/README.md

 Gain valuable insights into the health and performance of each of your CF applications.
 Verify their state and receive short summary, empowering you to take proactive measures and maintain optimal functionality.

-Leveraging the capabilities of `gpt4-32k`, this command provides insights and useful suggestions for critical actions such as application restarts, instanes increase, quota adjustments and e.g.
+Leveraging the capabilities of `gpt4-32k`, this command provides insights and useful suggestions for critical actions such as application restarts, instances increase, quota adjustments and e.g.

 Here are example Cloud Foundry Apps Insights: